 Pictures of Some Iron Rich Vegetables & Meal Suggestions

-Other iron rich vegetables
+Other Iron-Rich vegetables

-9. Broccoli This cruciferous vegetable contains a significant 0.66 mg of iron per 91 grams.
+9. Broccoli This cruciferous vegetable contains 0.66 mg of iron per 91 grams.
 Broccoli is also loaded with immune-boosting vitamin C, vitamin K for proper blood clotting and folate, essential for cell repair.

-10. Collard Greens ½ cup of collard greens contains 2 mg of iron.
+10. Collard greens ½ cup of collard greens contains 2 mg of iron.
 100 grams of collard greens contains 0.19 mg of iron.
 Eating a cup of cooked collard greens everyday can give you a 12.2% daily value of iron.

-11. Turnip green This bitter tasting vegetable, known for its high levels of calcium is a very good source of iron.
+11. Turnip greens This bitter tasting vegetable, known for its high levels of calcium is a very good source of iron.
 1 cup of turnip greens contains about 1.15 mg to 2 mg of iron.

 12. Kale There is 1.17 mg of iron per 130 g of cooked kale.
 Steamed kale is most beneficial for lowering high cholesterol levels in the body.
 Kale is also rich in a wide variety of phyto-nutrients that help steer away cancer-causing compounds.